Fairfax Injury Lawyer Brien Roche Addresses Gross Negligence Redefined

 Court of Appeals Decision

 In Howard v.
 Harris, 2024 WL 923674, the Court of Appeals in an attempted suicide case dealt with the issue of whether or not some care had been exercised by the defendants in a gross negligence claim.
 The court said that all of the facts and circumstances must be looked at.
 Especially important may be the timing of the alleged acts of some care.
 That analysis must deal with the entire sequence of events to include the defendant’s evolving knowledge of the situation and dangers that are posed.
-What may have been some care 10 minutes before the incident may not be “some care” at the time of the incident.
+What may have been some care 10 minutes before the incident may not be the “some care” at the time of the incident.

 Other Cases